 Grey vaginal discharge during pregnancy with a strong fishy odour is a sign of bacterial infection in the vagina called bacterial vaginosis (BV).
 Douching and maintaining poor intimate hygiene during pregnancy can make you more susceptible to the condition.
 However, it can be controlled with timely medical intervention.

 Brown pregnancy discharge is usually old blood leaving the body.
 It’s normal if you experience it during early pregnancy.
 However, if you notice it when you’re far along, get in touch with your doc immediately.

 Pink Pregnancy Discharge

-Pink pregnancy discharge may or may not be normal.
+Pinkish discharge during pregnancy may or may not be normal.
 It usually occurs during early pregnancy or in the final weeks when the body preps for labour.
 But it can also occur before a miscarriage or during an ectopic pregnancy.
 Visit your gynae.
 They will help you figure out if it’s something to worry about or not.

 Red Pregnancy Discharge

 Red pregnancy discharge requires immediate medical attention—especially if the bleeding is heavy, contains clots, or is accompanied by cramps and abdominal pain.
 These symptoms suggest miscarriage or ectopic pregnancy.
 Other causes of red discharge may be less serious, especially during the first trimester.
 It can happen due to implantation or infection too.